jonniedie/ComponentArrays.jl/docs/src/examples/ODE_jac.md

 # ODE with Jacobian

 This example shows how to use ComponentArrays for composing Jacobian update functions as well as ODE functions.
-Note using plain symbols to index into ```CArrays``` is still pretty slow.
+Note using plain symbols to index into ```ComponentArrays``` is still pretty slow.
 Until symbolic indexing is faster, the convenience function ```fastindices``` can be used to speed up simulation.
 The general syntax looks like

 ```julia
 _x, _y, _z = fastindices(:x, :y, :z)